Yorionice1/HMA/README.md

 Please follow the instruction in [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark) to install.

 ### Pretrained Model
-[Pretrained model](https://polybox.ethz.ch/index.php/s/OgkNFJHVkEscTO0) with image+instance+consistency domain adaptation on Resnet-50 bakcbone for Cityscapes->Foggy Cityscapes task is provided.
-For those who might be interested, the corresponding training log could be checked at [here](logs/city2foggy_r50_consistency_log.txt).
-The following results are all tested with Resnet-50 backbone.
+[Pretrained model](https://pan.baidu.com/s/151D7FzrIl_yQ2NSZxemuFw) with MDAF-HMA for Cityscapes->Foggy Cityscapes task is provided.
+The code is: o8rs